Resaca de la Palma State Park

 The Texas State Park Store "Sabal" offers a variety of field guides and books, plus shirts, hats, and a great variety of gift items.
 Need a snack?
 The Sabal offers a good selection of cold beverages, snacks and ice cream.
 The store also rents the following equipment for use at the park.

 - Bicycles: , children's, and : $5 - $12 per day

-Make sure to check the Events Calendar for times and dates of these programs and other special events and workshops scheduled throughout the year.
+Check the Events Calendar for times and dates of these programs and other special events and workshops scheduled throughout the year.

-The World Birding Center is based on a joint partnership between the Texas Parks and Wildlife Department, Rio Grande Valley communities, and the U.S. Fish and Wildlife Service.
+The World Birding Center is based on a partnership between the Texas Parks and Wildlife Department, Rio Grande Valley communities, and the U.S. Fish and Wildlife Service.
 It consists of a network of nine distinctly different birding sites, set along a 120-mile historic river road – each sponsored by one of the Valley’s nine partner communities.